Edgemoor

 entire comprehensive plan on the city’s website.
 Brad also briefed us on the Mayor’s latest

-in Bellingham to stay informed and get involved.
-The city is still soliciting
+time for everyone in Bellingham to stay informed and get involved.
+The city is

-public input so read through the guidelines and contact Brad with any
+still soliciting public input so read through the guidelines and contact Brad

 would be used for both monthly board meetings and quarterly general